PowerShell/PowerShell/docs/learning-powershell/create-powershell-scripts.md

-How to Create and Run PowerShell scripts
+How to Create and Run PowerShell Scripts
 ====

 You can combine a series of commands in a text file and save it with the file extension '.ps1', and the file will become a PowerShell script.